ravewillow6383/tic-tac-toe/README.md

 This is a game played in your command line written in Python 3.7.3.

 The game board is displayed in a 3 X 3 pattern of nested lists which I built utilizing Pythons List comprehension.
+I'm using lists as my game board not only because it is aesthetically suited for a tic-tac-toe game board, but because we are able to look up the value of a list if we know which index that we are looking for in constant time, which gives us a time complexity of O(1).

 The board spots are labeled left to right, top to bottom.
 Like so: